Snowflake

 Pushdown Optimization

-The Snowflake origin can perform pushdown optimization in clusters that use Spark 2.4.0 or later.
+The Snowflake origin can perform pushdown optimization.
 When you enable pushdown, the origin pushes all possible processing to the Snowflake database, which can improve performance, especially for large data sets.

 You can enable pushdown in the Snowflake origin independently from ludicrous mode.
 However, using it in conjunction with Ludicrous mode should provide best results.
 For details on the Spark SQL operators that can be pushed down to Snowflake, see the Snowflake documentation.